Athens (Piraeus) – Agistri

 Ferries to Saronic Islands

-The earliest Athens (Piraeus) Agistri ferry typically departs Athens (Piraeus) at about 07:40 and the last ferry usually leaves at 20:00.
+The earliest Athens (Piraeus) Agistri ferry sailings typically depart Athens (Piraeus) at around 08:00.
+The last ferry usually departs at 18:00.

-Saronic Ferries allow pets on ferries from Athens (Piraeus) to Agistri.
-Please also note that your pet may have to stay in the vehicle during the journey.
+Pets are welcome on board Athens (Piraeus) Agistri ferries with Saronic Ferries.
+Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.